FMK-3 submachine gun

-The FMK-3 is a selective fire blowback-operated submachine gun of Argentinian origin designed by Fabricaciones Militares in 1974.
-Around 30,000 were produced for the Argentinian military by 1991.
+The FMK-3 is a selective fire blowback-operated submachine gun of Argentine origin designed by Fabricaciones Militares in 1974.
+Around 30,000 were produced for the Argentine military by 1991.

 Development

 In the 1950s, the FMAP DM (Fábrica Militar de Armas Portables Domingo Matheu), belonging to the Dirección General de Fabricaciones Militares, acquired the production rights of a copy of the U.S. M3 A1 submachine gun, more commonly known as the "Grease Gun".
 This Argentinian version was chambered for 9×19mm cartridges, as opposed to the .45 ACP in the original model.
 The DGFM released two versions called PAM 1 and PAM 2, with and without a handle latch.

 In the early 1970s, FMAP DM decided to change the design to use a telescoping bolt which allows a shorter weapon as well as a magazine in the pistol grip.
 This concept was designed by Jaroslav Holecek in mid-1946 and greatly reduced the size of the weapon.
 He popularized the Sa 23 and it was later adopted by the Israeli UZI, the Ingram MAC-10, and the Star Z-84.
 Thus, the PA-3 DM, later known as the FMK-3.

 At first glance, the FMK-3 may be associated with the UZI.
 This Argentine sub-machine gun fires the 9×19mm Parabellum cartridge and hosts its magazine in the pistol grip, along with a fire selector and grip safety on the rear of the grip which must be squeezed in order to fire the weapon.
 Above the hand grip, is the upper receiver which houses the barrel, bolt, and recoil spring.

 In the first series, the FMK was presented with three versions of stocks: one-piece plastic fixed, fixed to wood, and retractable wire.
 On the left side of the upper receiver is located the charging handle.
 This has a sliding dust cover that prevents the entry of foreign materials into the interior of the weapon.
 On the same side but at the rear is the sling holder.
 In early versions, the front one is similar to the Uzi, although it went on to be captive and rotating in the shield that holds the barrel to the receiver.
 On the receiver aiming devices are: a hooded front post sight and a rear L-shaped flip sight adjustable for windage and with 50 and 100-meters sight positions.
 It is all protected by side ears.
 The ejection window is small sized and is located to the right of the aforementioned drawer or upper receiver.